 All student employment paperwork MUST be completed before you begin working!

 In order to comply with U.S. Department of Justice Immigration and Naturalization Service regulations, all students must complete an I-9 form by the first day of work.
 Students complete the form in Workday and will need to bring acceptable documents into the Human Resources office.
-Failure to have a completed I-9 form on file with the College will result in the student’s immediate removal from working on campus.
+Failure to have a completed I-9 form on file with the College will prevent the student from working on campus.
 In order to complete the I-9, you will need to provide proof that you are eligible to work in the U.S in accordance with the Department of U.S Citizenship and Immigration Services.

-Examples of acceptable documents needed to complete an I-9:
+Examples of acceptable documents (originals, no photocopies) needed to complete an I-9:

 - Driver’s license/College ID AND Social Security card

 - Driver’s license/College ID AND a certified copy of your birth certificate

 The W-4 form provides tax status information so that the College can withhold the correct amount of Federal income tax from your pay.
 The form can be completed on Workday.
 If a W-4 form is not on file in Workday, the standard deduction will be single/zero exemptions.